-In March, 2016, the Mashpee Wampanoag tribe announced that it would commence construction of a tribal resort casino in the third region (Region C), based upon the assumed power of the U. S. Secretary of the Interior to take land into trust for the tribe.
+In March 2016, the Mashpee Wampanoag tribe announced that it would commence construction of a tribal resort casino in the third region (Region C), based upon the assumed power of the U. S. Secretary of the Interior to take land into trust for the tribe.
 On July 28, 2016, in the case of Littlefield v. the U. S. Department of the Interior, the U. S. District Court held that the Secretary of the Interior lacked the authority to take land into trust for the Mashpee Wampanoag tribe and remanded the matter back to the Secretary of the Interior for further proceedings consistent with the opinion as well as the declaratory judgment entered.
 The Mashpee Wampanoag filed a motion to intervene, which was granted.
-In December, 2016, the Mashpee Wampanoag filed a notice of appeal to the U.S. Court of Appeals for the First Circuit.
-On September 7, 2018, the Department of the Interior issued a revised landin-trust decision concluding that the Mashpee Wampanoag did not meet the statutory requirements to have land taken into trust.
-The Mashpee Wampanoag filed an appeal of this decision in the U.S. District Court for the District of Columbia; they have asked the First Circuit Court of Appeals to extend the stay in the appeal currently pending before the First Circuit.
-Additionally, in January 2019, Representative Keating introduced a bill in the U.S. House of Representatives (H.R.
+In December 2016, the Mashpee Wampanoag filed a notice of appeal to the U. S. Court of Appeals for the First Circuit.
+On September 7, 2018, the Department of the Interior issued a revised land-in-trust decision concluding that the Mashpee Wampanoag did not meet the statutory requirements to have land taken into trust.
+The Mashpee Wampanoag filed an appeal of the September 2018 decision in the U.S. District Court for the District of Columbia.
+On February 27, 2020, the U.S. Court of Appeals for the First Circuit issued a decision affirming the District Court decision that the Secretary lacked the authority to take land into trust for the benefit of the Tribe.
+On March 27, 2020, the Secretary issued a directive to the Director of the Bureau of Indian Affairs to rescind the decision accepting land into trust on behalf of the Tribe, to revoke the reservation proclamation, and to issue a clarification that such actions annul the previous determination that such lands are eligible for gaming under the Indian Gaming Regulatory Act.
+Separately, in January 2019, Representative Keating introduced a bill in the U.S. House of Representatives (H.R.
 312) titled the "Mashpee Wampanoag Tribe Reservation Reaffirmation Act."
 The bill would reaffirm the Tribe's trust land, ratify and confirm the Secretary's actions in taking the land into trust, preclude filing of further matters, and dismiss pending federal litigation concerning this matter.
 The bill passed in the U.S. House on May 15, 2019 (275-146).
 The bill was received in the U.S. Senate and placed on the Legislative Calendar on May 20, 2019.
 No further activity has been reported.
 The Gaming Commission will continue to monitor this matter.

 Various municipalities have filed suit contesting certain aspects of the Gaming Commission's issuance of the Region A Category 1 license.
 Certain of these claims have been dismissed, either voluntarily or by order of the Massachusetts Superior Court.
 The Gaming Commission currently is defending the remaining intervenor claim filed by Mohegan Sun.
-That claim was argued before the Massachusetts Supreme Judicial Court in November, 2016.
+That claim was argued before the Massachusetts Supreme Judicial Court in November 2016.
 On March 10, 2017, the Supreme Judicial Court issued a decision affirming Mohegan Sun's intervenor claim and remanding the case to the Superior Court for further proceedings.
-Briefing on Mohegan Sun's intervenor claim was completed in January, 2018.
+Briefing on Mohegan Sun's intervenor claim was completed in January 2018.
 Since the completion of the briefing on Mohegan Sun's intervenor claim, Mohegan Sun has filed a motion to amend its complaint.
 The Gaming Commission opposed this motion and, on July 16, 2018, the Superior Court allowed Mohegan Sun's motion in part and denied it in part, thus granting Mohegan Sun the right to add additional information to its existing complaint.
 The parties do not have a schedule for further motions, briefing or arguments in the amended Mohegan Sun intervenor claim.